MicrosoftDocs/powerquery-docs/powerquery-docs/fill-down-up.md

+---
+title: Fill down or fill up
+description: Fill down or fill up
+author: ptyx507
+ms.service: powerquery
+ms.reviewer: v-douklo
+ms.date: 06/08/2020
+ms.author: v-miesco
+---

-# Fill Down / Up
+# Fill down or fill up

-The operation to fill up / down is an operation that can happen from row to row in a single column.
+The operation to fill down or fill up is an operation that can happen from row to row in a single column.

-For example, imagine the following table where we would like to fill down on the Date column and fill up on the Comments column:
+For example, imagine the following table where you'd like to fill down in the **Date** column and fill up in the **Comments** column.

 ![](images/me-fill-down-up-final-source.png)

-The outcome that we're expecting is the following:
+The outcome that you'd expect is shown in the following image.

 ![](images/me-fill-down-up-final-table.png)

-## To Fill Down
+## To fill down

 The fill down operation takes a column and traverses through the values in it to fill any null values in the next rows until it finds a new value.
-This process continues on a row by row basis until there are no more values in that column
+This process continues on a row by row basis until there are no more values in that column.

-In our example, we want to fill down on the Date column.
-To do that, you can right click on the Date column and select the option to Fill and Down:
+In the following example, you want to fill down on the **Date** column.
+To do that, you can right-click on the **Date** column and then select **Fill > Down**.

 ![](images/me-fill-down-up-right-click.png)